bazelbuild/bazel/site/docs/platforms-intro.md

 [Android Rules] don't. *Your* C++ project may not care about Android.
 But others may.
 So it's not yet safe to globally enable platforms for all C++ builds.

-The thrust of this page describes this migration sequence and how and when your projects can fit in.
+The remainder of this page describes this migration sequence and how and when your projects can fit in.

 ## Goal
 Bazel's platform migration is complete when all projects build with the form: